atom/etch/README.md

 }
 ```

-As you can see, the function is automatically bound to the component which registered the event handler.
-Other than improving readability, this removes the need for rebinding the handler functions in the constructor or, worse, creating a new closure every time the component is updated.
+As you can see, the listener function's `this` value is automatically bound to the parent component.
+You should rely on this auto-binding facility rather than using arrow functions or `Function.bind` to avoid complexity and extraneous closure allocations.

 ### Feature Requests